Democracy Schools Recognition Process

 Once designated as a Democracy School, individual schools will have the opportunity to renew their commitment to being a Democracy School every four years through targeted reflection on both their successes and continued opportunities for growth.

-Below is a brief overview of the Democracy School Recognition Process
+Below is a brief overview of the process.

 To participate in this process, Illinois high schools create a school-based team of 6-8 individuals that consists of teachers from various disciplines, administration, and students.
-After participating in an orientation with the ICH Democracy School Staff, the team works with colleagues at their school to survey a representative sample of students and staff to get data on the civic learning experiences, organizational supports, and civic engagement outcomes for students.
+After participating in an orientation with the ICH Support Team, your Democracy School team works with colleagues at their school to survey a representative sample of students and staff to get data on the civic learning experiences, organizational supports, and civic engagement outcomes for students.

 4. Data Summary

-ICH Democracy School staff will compile and share a dashboard summary of the collected survey data with schools, providing guidance as to how to read and analyze the data.
+ICH Support Team will compile and share a dashboard summary of the collected survey data with schools, providing guidance as to how to read and analyze the data.

 ICH Support staff conduct an on-site interview with the team to discuss the team synthesis of self-assessment and survey data.
 In addition to this discussion, ICH Support staff meet with an administrator to discuss the next steps.